 - Seeds are a nutritional powerhouse, providing healthy fats, fiber, and important micronutrients like B vitamins and vitamin E.

 - Found abundantly in foods from plants, such as oils, nuts, and seeds.
-They also help keep us full and satiated, preventing the post-breakfast blood sugar spikes that might leave us reaching for a snack 1-2 hours after breakfast.
+They also help keep us full and satiated, helping to support balanced blood sugars post-breakfast.

-A diet that contains effective amounts of quality protein packs massive health benefits by helping you build and maintain muscle and strength, supporting your bone health, and has even been shown to help lower blood pressure (3).
+A diet that contains effective amounts of quality protein packs massive health benefits by helping you maintain muscle and strength, supporting your bone health, and has even been shown to help you maintain healthy blood pressure levels (3).
 If you’re on a pregnancy path, your protein intake is critical to provide building blocks to… well, build your baby!
 For recipes like this, look to full fat dairy to pack extra protein, or consider a safe, third-party tested protein powder or collagen peptide, like Vital Proteins.